 The complexity of the social, biological and physical worlds often defies human intuition.
 Few people are prepared to work through the complexity within a discipline, much less through problems that transcend disciplines.

 Systems thinking is a set of approaches and modeling tools used to describe and simulate the interactions among components of complex systems.
 With these tools, systems thinking provides insights into the functioning of systems and solutions to today’s difficult problems.
-This two-day workshop introduces the vocabulary and skills needed to think about, unravel and build models of real-world problems.
+This one-day workshop introduces the vocabulary and skills needed to think about, unravel and build models of real-world problems.

 Participants will learn to fend off simplistic and static thinking with tools as diverse as causal loop diagrams, stocks, flows, time lags and simple computer modeling.
 Connections with leadership challenges will also be part of the mix.